balkishan69/intelion_landingPage/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📞 Support

-For support, email support@finolity.com or join our Slack channel.